-This is common when a cat wants to have social contact however not plenty of high intensity interaction like stroking in several places over his body or heavy-handed patting.
-A friendly adult cat may enjoy gentle stroking for brief periods when he or she desires it, though will easily get frustrated or aroused and may strike out with biting owner’s hands.
+This is common when a cat wants to have social contact however not plenty of high-intensity interaction like stroking in several places over his body or heavy-handed patting.
+A friendly adult cat may enjoy gentle stroking for brief periods when he or she desires it, though will easily get frustrated or aroused and may strike out with biting the owner’s hands.

-A cat may additionally develop a sense of conflict between pleasure and danger if becomes too relaxed, leading to a sudden violent gesture needing immediate escape because of inborn survival mechanism just in case of a threat.
+A cat may additionally develop a sense of conflict between pleasure and danger if they become too relaxed.
+This may lead to a sudden violent gesture.
+Again, these cats are responding to an inborn survival mechanism intended to protect them from threats.

-To manage a moggie who gets easily agitated or aroused, owners should look out for the cat’s subtle warning signs, avoid extended pampering sessions or petting in parts of their body that creates vulnerability (belly, chest or back).
+To manage a moggie who gets easily agitated or aroused, owners should look out for the cat’s subtle warning signs and avoid extended pampering sessions or petting in parts of their body that creates vulnerability (belly, chest, or back).

 4. Pain Induced Aggression